Updated on 5th January 2021.

-We wrote recently about how community marketing is changing.
-In recent years it’s been seen as synonymous with social media or purely about customer communities and customer service.
+Community marketing has changed over the years, something we've been talking about as far back as 2019.
+In the past, community marketing was seen as synonymous with social media or purely about customer communities and customer service.
 We see it more as a combination of content marketing and thought leadership, but with the key added element of building relationships with people, rather than with a brand.

 But how does that work in practice?
 Which brands are already doing this well?
 Here are some examples from both B2B and B2C companies.

 In 2012, Adobe acquired existing online design community platform, Behance.
 Behance is a network for creative people and was (and still is) highly-regarded in the design community.
 It allows people around the world to showcase their own work and discover the creative work of others.
 So why did Adobe decide to acquire it (for $150m, no less)?

 Adobe makes a considerable profit from selling creative software like Photoshop and Acrobat, and increasingly renting it via Creative Cloud.
 Therefore, enabling a network like Behance, puts it at the centre of the creative community, bringing together everything from its essential software to professional socializing.

 It also allows Adobe to bring community features to the creative cloud, creating myriad two-way links between its community and the products that it offers.

 This won't shock you, I’m sure, but Apple sell A LOT of smart devices and each one ships with Apple Music already installed.